landinfotech/mycivitas/docs/src/user/manual/landing-page.md

 7. **View Table:** Access a detailed table view of the user's community's assets.
 Utilise search and filter options for efficient data exploration and management.
 For detailed documentation on the `View Table` click [here](./view-table.md)

 8. **Dashboard:** Gain insights into the user's community's asset metrics with an informative dashboard.
 View linked communities and click for detailed information.
-For detailed documentation on the `Dashbord` click [here](./dashboard.md)
+For detailed documentation on the `Dashboard` click [here](./dashboard.md)

 9. **Work Orders:** Efficiently manage work orders for your community.
 Create, edit, and track the progress of tasks seamlessly.
 For detailed documentation on the `Work Order` click [here](./work-order.md)